skelemoa/synse-zsl/README.md

   <li> Scikit-Learn </li>
 </ul>

-## Installation
+## Data Preparation

-### Download the NTU-60 and the NTU-120 datasets
+### Creating the test-train splits.
-  Download the NTU-60 and NTU-120 datasets by requesting them from <a href="http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">here</a> .

-### Preprocessing and Splits
-The unseen classes of the various splits are listed below:
+The unseen classes of the various splits are listed below.
+These splits are also provided under the <code> ./synse_resources/resources/label_splits </code>, which can be downloaded from [here](https://drive.google.com/file/d/167xoVJQ684XU1uFhSKD6j9nAwHsnmEky/view?usp=sharing).
+Random unseen 5 classes can be found in the ru5.npy file.
+This naming scheme is used for all splits.
+R-random, S-seen, U-unseen, V-validation split.

 ### NTU-60:
 #### Unseen Classes (55/5 split):